Your cookie preferences

 ADSL stands for Asymmetric Digital Subscriber Line

 ADSL broadband is a connection provided over home telephone lines.
-Openreach owns the UK's landline infrastructure, so when you have an ADSL connection, you need to rent your phone line from Openreach.
-If you already have an existing phone line, the broadband is added onto the package.
+Openreach owns the UK's landline infrastructure, so to have an ADSL connection, you need to rent your phone line from Openreach.
+If you already have an existing phone line, the broadband is added to the package.

 Openreach was previously owned by BT, but ADSL packages can be sold by providers other than BT through a process known as local loop unbundling (LLU).
-This means that a secondary provider, for example Plusnet or TalkTalk, put their own software in the telephone exchanges and rent line and exchange space from Openreach.
+This means that a secondary provider, for example, Plusnet or TalkTalk, installs its own software in the telephone exchanges and rents line and exchange space from Openreach.

 Although not as fast as fibre broadband, ADSL provides a high-quality, reliable connection.
 But if you live far away from your telephone exchange, or if the cable has degraded, then speeds can drop dramatically.